-- When mounting a GM wheel to a wheel balancer/force variation machine, always use the wheel's center pilot hole.
+- When mounting a GM wheel to a wheel balancer/ force variation machine, always use the wheel's center pilot hole.
 This is the primary centering mechanism on all GM wheels; the bolt holes are secondary.
 Usually a back cone method to the machine should be used.
-Fc added accuracy and repeatability, a flange plate should be used to clamp the wheel onto the cone and machine.
-This system is offered by all balancer manufacturers in GM's dealer program. - Any type of service equipment that removes tread rubber by grinding, buffing or truing is NOT recommended, and may void the tire warrant However, tires may have been ground by the tire company as part of their tire manufacturing process.
-This is a legitimate procedure. - If the equipment being used is capable of performing a centering check, the centering check must be completed before taking measuremen
+For added accuracy and repeatability, a flange plate should be used to clamp the wheel onto the cone and machine.
+This system is offered by all balancer manufacturers in GM's dealer program. - Any type of service equipment that removes tread rubber by grinding, buffing or trueing is NOT recommended, and may void the tire warranty.
+However, tires may have been ground by the tire company as part of their tire manufacturing process.
+This is a legitimate procedure. - If the equipment being used is capable of performing a centering check, the centering check must be completed before taking measurements of balance or RFV.